 - A $150,000 fee for an estate of $10 million

 - A $300,000 fee for an estate of $20 million

 It makes sense to take steps to mitigate this tax, which is paid at the time a will is submitted to the court for probate.
 At the Toronto, Ontario, law firm of O'Sullivan Estate Lawyers, we have helped many clients minimize probate fees through a range of effective methods, which include:

 - Transferring assets to a trust.
 On death, assets in the trust do not form part of the estate.
 Probate fees are thus avoided.

 - Using multiple wills.

-- Transferring assets to Alberta or other low-probate fee jurisdictions in conjunction with using a separate will for those assets.
+- Transfer of assets to Alberta or other low-probate fee jurisdictions in conjunction with using a separate will for those assets.

 - Titling assets to "joint with right of survivorship" so that when one party dies, the other automatically becomes sole owner.

 - Effective use of beneficiary designations for RRSPs, RRIFs and life insurance.